← Crowd & Courage

 Verification data (outcome summary)7 years from completionAudit trail

-Payment records7 yearsTax and accounting obligations
+Payment and refund records7 yearsTax and accounting obligations

 Usage/technical logs90 daysSecurity and debugging